 Our success depends on our ability to develop new products and applications for our technology in existing and new markets, while improving the performance and cost-effectiveness of our systems.
 New technologies, techniques or products could emerge that might offer better combinations of price and performance than our current or future products and systems.
-Existing markets for our products, including gene expression analysis, gene fusions and copy number variation, as well as potential markets for our research and diagnostic product candidates, are characterized by rapid technological change and innovation.
+Existing markets for our products, including gene expression analysis, gene fusions and copy number variation, as well as new markets, such as protein expression and gene mutations, and potential markets for our research and diagnostic product candidates, are characterized by rapid technological change and innovation.
 Competitors may be able to respond more quickly and effectively than we can to new or changing opportunities, technologies, standards or customer requirements.
 We anticipate that we will face increased competition in the future as existing companies and competitors develop new or improved products and as new companies enter the market with new technologies.
-It is critical to our success that we anticipate changes in technology and customer requirements and to successfully introduce new, enhanced and competitive technologies to meet our customers and prospective customers needs on a timely and cost-effective basis.
+It is critical to our success that we anticipate changes in technology and customer requirements and successfully introduce new, enhanced and competitive technologies to meet our customers' and prospective customers' needs on a timely and cost-effective basis.
 If we do not successfully innovate and introduce new technology into our product lines, our business and operating results will be adversely impacted.

 The development of new products typically requires new scientific discoveries or advancements and complex technology and engineering.
 Such developments may involve external suppliers and service providers, making the management of development projects complex and subject to risks and uncertainties regarding timing, timely delivery of required components or services and satisfactory technical performance of such components or assembled products.
-For example, we are developing a new version of our nCounter Analysis System that is expected to be smaller and less expensive than the current version.
 If we do not achieve the required technical specifications, successfully manage new product development processes, or development work is not performed according to schedule, then such new technologies or products may be adversely impacted and our business and operating results may be harmed.

 Additionally, we must carefully manage the introduction of new products.
-For example, we have begun testing manufacturing prototypes of the new version of our nCounter Analysis System and are targeting commercial launch of the new system mid-year 2015.
-If customers believe that such products, including the new version of our nCounter system, will offer enhanced features or be sold for a more attractive price, they may delay purchases until such products are available.
+If customers believe that such products will offer enhanced features or be sold for a more attractive price, they may delay purchases until such products are available.
+In July 2015 we commercially launched a new version of our nCounter Analysis System, the nCounter SPRINT Profiler, that is smaller and less expensive than the previous version.
+If customers conclude that such new products offer better value as compared to our existing products, we may suffer from reduced sales of our existing products and our overall revenues may decline.
 We may also have excess or obsolete inventory of older products as we transition to new products and our experience in managing product transitions is very limited.
 If we do not effectively manage the transitions to new product offerings, our revenues, results of operations and business will be adversely affected.